Home

 Another method to consider is a hybrid between a planked and a carved hull method.
 Typically the lower part (under and including the bilge) are made up of a solid piece or laminated boards and, the sides are covered with sheets or strips of plywood, styrene, card stock or wood to form a complete hull.

 This method saves material and weight over straight Bread and Butter and is typically faster to build than a regular planked hull.
+It's relatively common for semi-scale working models where there is more leeway in regards to accurate representation.

-A hybrid built approach is especially suitable for large warships, cargo ships, tankers and the like, where the sides are flat or near flat.
+A hybrid built approach is especially suited for large warships, cargo ships, tankers and the like, where the sides are flat or near flat.
 This method typically leaves more room for running hardware, motors and RC gear than you'd see in a B&B hull.

 Types of Model Boat Hull Design